Apply to KAUST

 There is no application fee.

 Those applicants who are unable to produce a English language proficiency test score or the optional GRE score by the deadline may still apply.
 However, you must submit your scores or upcoming test date including the confirmation/registration code to complete your application and enable it to move forward to the faculty review committee.
 (KAUST Admissions ETS TOEFL code 4107).
 (KAUST Admissions ETS GRE code 4139).

 A review committee will ensure your application is complete and is a fit for your selected program of application.
 Following a faculty academic assessment of your application you may be invited to interview.
 The interview is an integral part of the application process and must be considered as a competitive step where you demonstrate your motivation and good fit for the program and the University.
 A committee consisting of KAUST administrators and faculty will conduct the interview either via SKYPE video chat or in person depending on your location.
-The interviews are conducted from February through April and decision notifications are sent throughout March and April.
 All applicants will be notified of their decision by email.

 If your official transcripts or grade reports are not originally in English and the college or university you attended does not provide a translation of your transcript into English, you must provide an official translation (notarized by the your institution or Embassy with an appropriate seal or "chop") of your transcript into English.
 You may find and select a translation service of your choice.
 KAUST cannot provide referrals.
 It is preferable that your college or university provides an English translation of your official transcript.